logeecom-dev/e-integrations-docker-env/README.md

 The simplest way is to create a single vhost file within a folder for a specific system or custom project (for example /var/www/html/public/[system-name]/[system-version]/vhost.conf).

-## How to run symfony/laravel application (when DocumentRoot is public folder)?
+## How to run symfony/laravel application (when DocumentRoot is public folder) without custom vhost file?
 These frameworks require that the DocumentRoot folder in the web server configuration be set to a public folder.
 This can be solved in two ways.
 A custom virtual host can be created, or a .htaccess file with the following content can be added within the project:

       <IfModule mod_rewrite.c>